Keony1/esc-to-caps/readme.md

 You should probably use the `ahk` version.
 I did the Rust version because yes and because I wanted to experiment do a program that I would deal with OS stuff, so I implemented in Rust.
 The final version was a bit bigger than I though...
 Well, nothing is perfect

+### Note about C version

+There has a C version, is lower in size then the other two versions and do the same thing

 ### Usage

 To activate the script, simply press `WIN` + `ALT` + `C`.
 This will toggle the functionality between the normal mode and the swapped mode.